UmU-TFE-Lab/pcm-efa-ahp-contextual-policy/README.md

 The static result is a state-distribution-weighted screening result, not proof of a universal optimum across physically different applications.
 The contextual component is an offline contextual-bandit evaluation of an internally constructed EFA-AHP reward, not online reinforcement learning or validated closed-loop control.
 The low-order rerun checks candidate-set plausibility and does not validate the final rank order.

-## Figure-source boundary

-The Python builders for manuscript Figures 1-7 are included.
-Editable PowerPoint sources for Figure 1 and the AHP hierarchy are maintained separately and are intentionally excluded from this code release.

 ## Release status